8 Most Common Outdoor Fears and How to Overcome Them

 Fear of Dangerous Wildlife Encounters

-A huge part of being a competent outdoorsman or woman is respecting your surroundings and the wildlife that calls those places home.
+A huge part of being a competent outdoors person is respecting your surroundings and the wildlife that calls those places home.
 While the animals you may encounter on your hike, bike or trail run may scare you, it’s pretty likely that you scare them even more.

-Even though we want to tell you not to worry, there is always the off-chance something could happen.
-So, before you head out, do a little research and look into what sort of wildlife inhabits the area you’re visiting and the best way to avoid them or defend yourself if need be.
+Even though I want to tell you not to worry and wildlife attacks are rare, you never know when you’re going to run into an animal on the trail.
+So, before you head out, do a little research and look into what sort of wildlife inhabits the area you’re visiting and the best way to avoid them or defend yourself from wildlife if need be.
+Having the proper knowledge for how to respond can help manager your fears and is the best thing you can do protect yourself.

 Fear of Hiking Alone as a Woman